-Ethernet Port: The rear-panel Etherent (RJ45) jack on the back of the preamplifier allows IP control for integrated with automation systems.
-The Ethernet jack alslo allows software udpates to be downloaded from the internet.
+Ethernet Port: The rear-panel Ethernet (RJ45) jack allows IP control for integration with automation systems.
+The Ethernet jack also allows software updates to be downloaded from the internet.

 Auto Power Modes: The Rotel RC-1590 MKII preamplifier offers Auto Signal Sensing and Auto Standby for automatic on and off.